 Dry rubble masonry

-Dry rubble masonry is rubble masonry makes to the course in which mortar does not use in the joints.
+Dry rubble masonry is rubble masonry made to the course in which mortar is not used in the joints.
 This type of construction is the cheapest and requires more skilled construction.
-This may use for non-load-bearing walls such as compound walls etc.
+This may be used for non-load-bearing walls such as compound walls etc.

 Ashlar Masonry